Konrad-Jalowy/notesrepo/edgecases.md

 }
 ```
 - **Short answer: python short circuiting is wrong and php short circuiting with echo also wrong.**
-- **In Python short circuting (last example) true is some unknown variable (True is what Python uses for truth) plus && is invalid operator, Python uses and keyword.
+- **In Python short circuting - true is some unknown variable (True is what Python uses for truth) plus && is invalid operator, Python uses and keyword.
 Example below would work:**
 ```py
 True and print("hello world")
 ```